LiskArchive/lips/proposals/lip-replace_static_fee_system_by_dynamic_fee_system.md

 #### Assignment of transaction fees

-In the current protocol, the fees collected from all transactions confirmed in a round are added up together and then splitted equally among all the forging delegates (delegates that forged at least one block in the considered round) at the end of this round.
+In the current protocol, the fees collected from all transactions confirmed in a round are added up together and then split equally among all the forging delegates (delegates that forged at least one block in the considered round) at the end of this round.
 We propose to change this mechanism as per the following rationales:

 1. Assign transaction fees to block forger: